siyuduan2023/DictionaryApp/README.md

+# About
-# I use [Dictionary API](https://dictionaryapi.dev/) to create a dictionary APP.
+I use an external API: [Dictionary API](https://dictionaryapi.dev/) to create a dictionary APP.
+This was a practice project while learning API with SoC full-stack development bootcamp.
-# Input a word and click the search button.
-The outcome include: the word, part of speech (pos), pronunciations (sound), and meaning.
+Input a word and click the search button.
+The outcome includes the word, part of speech (pos), pronunciations (sound), and meaning.

-# Fetch Recap Task
+# The given task:

-Today, you will be using your newfound skills to make apps that request data from a server.
+Fetch Recap Task: Today, you will be using your newfound skills to make apps that request data from a server.

 ## Step 1 - Choosing an API